ChatGPT2/Space-Oddity-Bowie/README.md

 > You are ChatGPT, a large language model trained by OpenAI.
 Answer as concisely as possible.
 Knowledge cutoff: {knowledge_cutoff} Current date: {current_date}

-Modify method, edit the "shortcut", slide down
+Modify method, edit the "shortcut", slide down, and find